FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 node -v
 ```

-and you should see a message like this:
+You should see a message like this:

 ```shell
 v14.4.0
 ```

-## Configure application domains
+If you have that, you're ready to get started.

+## Application domain names

-Single sign-on applications typically live on different domains, or at least different paths.
-Let's create two different domains that both point to your local computer to simulate the real world in this tutorial.
+Single sign-on applications typically live on different domains or different paths.
+Let's create two different domains that point to your local computer to simulate the real world.

 Edit your hosts file; on macOS, this file lives at `/etc/hosts`.
 Look for the line starting with `127.0.0.1`.
-This is the IP address of your computer, and we want to map additional names to that address.

-Doing so will let you enter `piedpiper.local:3000` in your browser and retrieve a page running from a local node application.
+This is the IP address of your computer.
+We want to map additional names to that address.
+Doing so will let you visit `http://piedpiper.local:3000` in your browser and retrieve a page running from a local node application.

 Add this text to the line starting with `127.0.0.1`: